Effective Date: November 28, 2022

 15.2.1 “Settle-Related Party” means: (A) all of the parent companies, subsidiaries and affiliates of Settle; and (B) the employees, directors, officers, shareholders, governors, managers and members of Settle or any Settle-Related Party.
 “Settle-Related Party” also includes third parties that you bring a Claim against at the same time you bring a Claim against us or any Settle-Related Party.
 Solely as used in this Provision, the terms “we,” “us” and “our” include all Settle-Related Parties.

-15.2.2 “Claim” means any claim, dispute or controversy between you and us that arises from or relates in any way to this Agreement (including any amendment, modification or extension of this Agreement).
+15.2.2 “Claim” means any claim, dispute or controversy between you and us that arises from or relates in any way to this Agreement or any agreement under which we extend credit to you (including any amendment, modification or extension of this Agreement or these agreements); any marketing, advertising, solicitations and conduct relating to an application or request for credit; our collection of any amounts owed or claimed to be owed under a credit agreement; or the disclosure of or failure to protect any information about you.
 “Claim” is to be given the broadest reasonable meaning and includes claims of every kind and nature, including but not limited to, initial claims, counterclaims, cross-claims and third-party claims, and claims based on constitution, statute, regulation, ordinance, common law rule (including rules relating to contracts, torts, negligence, fraud or other intentional wrongs) and equity.
 It includes disputes that seek relief of any type, including damages and/or injunctive, declaratory or other equitable relief.
 Despite the foregoing, “Claim” does not include any individual action brought by you in small claims court or your equivalent state court, unless such action is transferred, removed, or appealed to a different court.
 In addition, except as set forth in the immediately following sentence, “Claim” does not include disputes about the validity, enforceability, coverage or scope of this Provision or any part thereof (including, without limitation, subsections 15.6(iii), 15.6(iv) and/or 15.6(v) (together, the “Class Action and Multi-Party Claim Waiver”), 15.10(ii) and/or this sentence); all such disputes are for a court and not an arbitrator to decide.
 However, any dispute or argument that concerns the validity or enforceability of this Agreement as a whole is for the arbitrator, not a court, to decide.

 15.2.3 “Proceeding” means any judicial or arbitration proceeding regarding any Claim.
 “Complaining Party” means the party who threatens or asserts a Claim in any Proceeding and “Defending Party” means the party that is a subject of any threatened or actual Claim.
 “Claim Notice” means written notice of a Claim from a Complaining Party to a Defending Party.